Sunday, 21 May 2017

 My Facebook time line

-I miss the days when everything had its own, unique spot - adverts were on the television and in publications, or on billboards and the alike, private conversations happened over the phone and in person, events were about entertainment, social media was a place to 'meet' and 'connect' with the type of individuals whom you'd not likely cross paths with in real life.
+I miss the days when everything had its own unique spot - adverts were on the television and in publications, or on billboards and the alike, private conversations happened over the phone and in person, events were about entertainment, social media was a place to 'meet' and 'connect' with the type of individuals whom you'd not likely cross paths with in real life.

 When was the last time you went old school and left your mobile phone, tablet, laptop, iPad and the rest, at home for the day?
 Could you even do that without being forced to?
 Or, how about making sure you silence your phone and leave it in your bag, or pocket whenever you socialise?
 Do you ever go on a tech detox?
+If not, you should.
+Regularly.

 #BringBacktheOldSchool